Dominic Vose: Non-league

 After being without a club for the start of the 2017–2018 season, Vose signed for National League South Whitehawk in October 2017.
 Following his departure from Whitehawk, Vose trained with Bromley and eventually signed for the club on 10 November, making his debut the following day and earning an injury time assist in a 1–0 win away to Guiseley.
 In February 2018 Vose joined Chester on a non-contract basis, being paid only expenses.
 He made 11 appearances, scoring one goal.

 Vose spent the following two seasons with Dulwich Hamlet in the National League South.
 In September 2020, he signed for Isthmian League side Kingstonian.
 After only two appearances, Vose joined Margate on 2 November 2020.
 He left the club later that month without making an appearance.
 On 22 December, Radcliffe announced that they had signed Vose.
 On 22 January 2021, Vose signed for National League South side Welling United.

 Europe

 In 2021, Vose had a spell in Iceland with Magni Grenivík, before on 28 January 2022 signing for Europa of the Gibraltar National League.

+Return to England

+Vose returned to England in June 2023, signing for Isthmian League Premier Division side Hastings United, departing the club four months later.
+In January 2024, he returned to former club Margate.
+He joined Carshalton Athletic the following month.

+In June 2025, Vose joined newly promoted Isthmian League South East Division side AFC Whyteleafe.